At CP, keeping our

 Maintenance work in your community may include the replacement of rail, rail ties or ballast, requiring the use of specialized equipment.
 Railway neighbours may see and hear heavy machinery, banging, idling trucks, dust, voices, reversing trucks, idling locomotives or other industrial activity.
 CP operates around the clock and this work may take place at all hours of the day or night.

-Canadian Pacific (CP) is twinning its rail bridge over the Elbow River adjacent to and south of the existing rail bridge between 7th Street SE and 8th Street SE.
+CP is installing a second rail bridge over the Elbow River adjacent to and south of the existing rail bridge between 7th Street SE and 8th Street SE.

-Canadian Pacific (CP) has applied to the Canadian Transportation Agency (CTA File Number 19-02643) for Approval to extend the existing Scotford Subdivision approximately 4 kilometers to the south.
+CP has received approval from the Canadian Transportation Agency (CTA File Number 19-02643) to extend the existing Scotford Subdivision approximately 4 kilometers to the south.
 This extension will provide rail service to Inter Pipeline's new polypropylene facility.
 Work is expected to continue until December 1, 2020.